ruoyu-z/ruoyu-z.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ruoyu Zhang.
-I am currently a Ph.D. student at Auburn University, where my work focuses on AI for Healthcare.
+I am currently a Ph.D. student at Auburn University, where my work focuses on Machine Leaning and AI.
 Prior to joining Auburn in Fall 2025, I completed my Master's degree in Software Engineering at Guizhou University.
 My detailed background is outlined below:

 EDUCATION
 ------